hadron-project/hadron/guide/src/reference/streams.md

 **Subscription Config:** when creating a subscription, there are various configuration options which my be specified in order to control behavior.
 - `maxParallelConsumers` (default none): the maximum number of consumers allowed to process messages in parallel.
 If set to 1, then only one consumer is allowed to process messages at a time for the consumer group.
-- `serverPingInterval` (default 5s): the rate at which the server will ping a consumer to check for liveness.
-If the consumer fails to respond too many times, the server will sever the connection.
-- `serverPingFailureThreshold` (default 2): the number of consecutive failed server-sent pings allowed before a consumer connection will be severed.

 **Consumer Config:** each individual consumer within a group has its own isolated configuration options.
-- `consumerPingInterval` (default 5s): the rate at which the consumer will ping the server to check for liveness.
-If the server fails to respond too many times, the consumer will sever the connection and try to establish a new connection.
-- `consumerPingFailureThreshold` (default 2): the number of consecutive failed consumer-sent pings allowed before the consumer's connection will be severed and the connection will be retried.
 - `batchSize` (default 100): the maximum number of messages which will be delivered to the consumer per batch.
 - `batchWaitMillis` (default 500): the amount of time in milliseconds which the consumer should delay for its batch to fill.
 This only applies when the consumer's batch has been partially filled.

 Subscriptions may be deleted using the `StreamUnsub` client API.

 ### Ack & Nack
 Messages being consumed from a stream must be ack'ed.
-Once a message is ack'd, it will not be re-delivered again to the same consumer group.
+Once a message is ack'd, it will not be delivered again to the same consumer group.

 Messages may be nack'ed, which will cause immediate redelivery by default.
 A redelivery timeout may be specified, which will cause a timeout to be applied before redelivery of the message to a consumer.
 Redelivery timeouts are not durable, and are held in-memory by Hadron.

 If a client disconnects while it was processing unacknowledged messages, Hadron will redeliver those messages to other live consumers of the same subscription consumer group.

-## Transactions
-Clients may transactionally ack a stream message and or publish a set of messages to other streams all within a single transaction.